senzing-garage/init-mysql/README.md

 ## Overview

-The [init-mysql.py](init-mysql.py) python script is a "run-to-completion" job that initializes an MySQL database.
+The [init-mysql.py](init-mysql.py) python script is a "run-to-completion" job that initializes an MySQL database for use with Senzing.
 It create the Senzing database schema and populates the database with an initial Senzing configuration.

 The `senzing/init-mysql` Docker image is a wrapper for use in Docker formations (e.g. docker-compose, kubernetes).